Go Back Email Link

 Print Recipe

-This super easy 5-minute stir fry sauce recipe is the perfect complement to any stir-fried meat and veggies.
-A delicious, budget-friendly, homemade sauce made with simple ingredients and shaken (or whisked!) in a mason jar!
-It's so good, you'll never buy store-bought or takeout versions again.
+This super easy 5-minute Chinese stir fry sauce recipe perfectly complements any stir-fried meat and veggies.
+A delicious, budget-friendly, homemade sauce made with simple ingredients and steps.
+It’s so good you’ll never buy store-bought or takeout versions again!

 Prep Time5 minutes